sayuriu/u-sayuri/README.md

-a newbie dev whose always seeking improvements :D
+a newbie dev whose is always seeking improvements :D
 <!---
 u-sayuri/u-sayuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.